SwifterSwift/SwifterSwift/CONTRIBUTING.md

 - Avoid using custom classes and objects the goal for this library is to extend the standards types available natively in Swift, iOS, macOS, watchOS and tvOS.
 - Extensions could be:
  	- Enums
-	- Instance properties and type properties
+	- Instance properties & type properties
-	- Instance methods and type methods
+	- Instance methods & type methods
 	- Initializers
 - All extensions should be tested.
 - Files are named based on the type that the contained extensions extend.